 Sarah is a graduate of Yankton High School and was elected Governor of South Dakota Girls State in 1987.
 She was a South Dakota Miss Basketball finalist in 1988 and went on to play basketball at Vanderbilt University.
 In 2020, she was inducted into the South Dakota High School Basketball Hall of Fame.
 Today she is a Strong Towns and bicycling advocate, and a proud member of the AIA's "Communities by Design" and "Custom Residential Architects Network."
 She served for six years on the Yankton Area Arts Association Board of Directors.
 She is married to Gregg Homstad.

 Glenn H. Mannes

-Glenn Mannes has practiced architecture in Yankton for over 40 years.
-Although he is now semi-retired, he continues to contribute to our projects in a variety of important ways.
-A highly respected designer and problem solver, Glenn has dedicated his professional life to designing high-quality buildings that have enriched communities throughout the region.
+Glenn Mannes practiced architecture in Yankton for over 40 years.
+He is now fully retired.
+A respected designer and problem solver, Glenn dedicated his professional life to designing high-quality buildings that helped enrich communities throughout the region.

 Glenn is a Sioux Falls, SD native who attended the original Washington High School, which is now Washington Pavillion.
 The son of a carpenter, he earned his professional degree from Iowa State University in 1968 and worked in Sioux City, Ia. prior to moving his family to Yankton in 1970.
 He opened his own office in 1982, and continued to practice as a sole proprietor until 2012, when Mannes Architects, LLC was formed.